BlueyNeilo/chip8-emulator-v2/README.md

 ## Rust Setup
 [Setup Guide](https://gist.github.com/BlueyNeilo/88b1a0ef1276b974bb659dc5268ad160)

+## Windows Setup

+- `cargo build`

+- Copy `ROMs/` and `SDL2.dll` to the `target/debug/` folder

+- Run the executable file `/target/debug/chip_8.exe`

+## MacOS Setup

+Not Supported

 ## How to play

--Run the executable /target/Chip8Emulator/chip_8.exe

--Enter the name for one of the listed ROMs
+- A terminal will appear (main screen).
+Enter the name for one of the listed ROMs

--Window will open up with the emulated chip8 ROM.
+- A window will open up with the emulated chip8 ROM.

 ## Keyboard